jvzonlab/OrganoidTracker/manuals/API.md

 last_number = experiment.last_time_point_number()  # Highest of the above
 ```

-For getting the first, write `first` instead of `last`.
-If no data exists, then these functions return `None`.
+For getting the first time point instead of the last, write `first` instead of `last`.
+If no data exists in the entire experiment, then these functions simply return `None`.

-Note: these functions return `int`.
+Note: these functions return an `int`.
 To convert that to a `TimePoint` instance, use `time_point = TimePoint(number)`

 ### How do I iterate over all positions in all time points?
-Or if you want to loop through all time points in an experiment:
+If you want to loop through all positions of all time points in an experiment, you can do that as follows:

 ```python
 from organoid_tracker.core.experiment import Experiment